eheisman/hydroutils/README.md

 # hydroutils
 An R package for handling hydrology data and plotting hydrologic frequency curves.
 Forked from DSSRip to provide these functions in a cross-platform environment.
+This package should not require the links to DSSVue and should be useful for more general hydrologic analysis.

 ```wateryear```, similar to the ```lubridate``` package's ```year``` function, returns the water year for a timestamp (starting 01 Oct of the previous calendar year). ```wymonth``` returns the month of the water year, starting with October, and the ```wy.month.abb``` constant contains the month abreviations in this order.